Addika1630/metta-task/task/REPORT.md

    - Interpretability: K-Means provides an easy-to-understand outcome, where developers can be classified into distinct clusters.
 These clusters represent different performance patterns, making it easier for decision-makers to interpret the results.

+   **Classification Approach: K-Nearest Neighbors (KNN)** After clustering, we implemented K-Nearest Neighbors (KNN) to classify developers into performance clusters based on their key metrics.
+KNN was selected for the following reasons:

+   - Simplicity and Effectiveness: KNN is simple and effective for small to medium-sized datasets like ours, where developers are characterized by a small number of features.
+KNN classifies based on the closest neighbor in the feature space, making it suitable for our needs.

+   - Non-linearity: Since KNN doesn’t assume any linear relationship between the features, it is a great choice for this problem where performance metrics might have complex interactions.

+   - Accuracy Metrics: KNN's performance was evaluated using accuracy, precision, recall, and F1-score to assess how well the model predicts developers' performance clusters.
+These metrics give a comprehensive understanding of model performance and allow for fine-tuning.

+   **Why KNN Over Other Models:**
+   - Decision Trees and Random Forest: While decision trees offer interpretability, they are prone to overfitting on smaller datasets.
+Random Forest could improve performance but would be computationally more expensive, especially with a larger dataset.
+KNN, in contrast, provides a good balance of simplicity, interpretability, and performance for this problem.

+   - Logistic Regression or SVM: Both logistic regression and SVM are linear models that might not perform well with the non-linear relationships inherent in the developer's performance data.
+KNN, being a non-parametric model, is better suited for this problem, which does not require assumptions about data distribution.